awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **Known Issues**
 + This release version does not support the c1\.medium or m1\.small instance types\.
 Clusters using either of these instance types fail to start\.
 As a workaround, specify a different instance type or use a different release version\.
 + When you create a kerberized cluster with Livy installed, Livy fails with an error that simple authentication is not enabled\.
 Rebooting the Livy server resolves the issue\.
 As a workaround, add a step during cluster creation that runs `sudo restart livy-server` on the master node\.
++ After the master node reboots or the instance controller restarts, the CloudWatch metrics will not be collected and the automatic scaling feature will not be available in Amazon EMR version 5\.14\.0, 5\.15\.0, or 5\.16\.0\.
+This issue is fixed in Amazon EMR version 5\.17\.0\.

 **5\.16\.0 Component Versions**